 The flu virus can often be confused with the common cold or other general illnesses.
 A good way to distinguish the flu from other conditions is by recognizing the symptoms.
 People who have the flu often experience these symptoms: fever, body ache, runny nose, sore throat, cough, headache, fatigue, and sometimes diarrhea.
 Antiviral drugs, bedrest and drinking fluids are all ways to help treat the flu.
-It is important to take precautions and know how to avoid getting sick with the flu.
+It is important to take precautions and know how to avoid getting sick w

 Taking small actions throughout the day such as washing your hands, using sanitizer can help prevent getting the flu.
 Another method to help prevent the flu is by getting the flu shot.
 The flu shot lessens the likelihood of one getting sick of the flu by 60 percent and is administered yearly.
 A common myth is that the flu shot can cause a person to become more prone to getting sick because the virus is injected in to our system.
 The truth is that flu viruses used in flu shots are inactivated so they cannot cause an infection.